Library Carpentry workshops teach people working in library- and information-related roles how to:

 Our Core Curriculum consists of the lessons in the table below.
 These have been taught many times, and have been further refined after instructor and learner feedback.
-For more information regarding core lessons and workshops, see Our Workshops.
+For more information regarding core lessons and workshops, see Our Workshops and the Workshop Overview.

-The lessons introduce terms, phrases, and concepts in software development and data science, how to best work with data structures, and use regular expressions in searches.
-We introduce the Unix-style command line interface, andteach basic shell navigation, as well as the use of `loops` and pipes for linking shell commands.
-We also introduce `grep` for searching and subsetting data across files.
+The lessons introduce terms, phrases, and concepts in software development and data science, how to best work with data structures, and use regular expressions in finding and matching data.
+We introduce the Unix-style command line interface, and teach basic shell navigation, as well as the use of loops and pipes for linking shell commands.
+We also introduce grep for searching and subsetting data across files.
 Exercises cover the counting and mining of data.
 In addition, we cover working with OpenRefine to transform and clean data, and the benefits of working collaboratively via Git/GitHub and using version control to track your work.

 The following Library Carpentry lessons can also be taught in addition to our core curriculum.
-These lessons have been taught infrequently and still need further work.
+Some of the lessons have been taught infrequently and still need further work.
 We would value any feedback on these lessons.

 Our lessons are in various stages of development - stable, beta, alpha, and conceptual.

 These lessons are mature and ready to be taught.
 Most have been taught multiple times.
 The content is well-established, but minor changes and improvements (e.g. better explanations, spelling/grammar corrections, improved exercises) are always welcome.

 These lessons are largely complete and should be ready to teach, but would benefit from improvements based on feedback from instructors who have taught them.
 New sections and rewrites/reorganisations of existing sections will be considered.